22 Low Light Small Houseplants that Don't Need Sunlight

 The flowers in White Velvet Plant are borne at the end of the stems and are a deep pink color.
 The entire plant is covered by white hairs and hence the common names.
 It grows to a height of about 1 foot.

-Tradescantia sillamontana blossoms in bright, indirect light, average warmth of 16-270C, moderate humidity of 50-55% and moderately moist, fertile, free-draining, succulents mix coupled with monthly feeding during the growing season.
+Tradescantia sillamontana blossoms in bright indirect light, warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, free-draining succulents mix coupled with monthly feeding during the growing season.
+Learn how to grow and care for Cobweb Spiderwort.

 5. Heartleaf Philodendron (Philodendron scandens)